The Committed Roc

 There is a lot going on in the world of mountain biking at the Roc d'Azur!
-Last year, MBF celebrated its 10th anniversary in the indoor show with a balance bike race for grown-ups that made a lasting impression.
+In 2018, MBF celebrated its 10th anniversary in the indoor show with a balance bike race for grown-ups that made a lasting impression.
 At the time, the first members of the organisation explained how it had all begun in the 2008 Roc d'Azur, when a handful of French cycling coaches (MCF), industrialists and pro riders had decided to launch a fundraiser to create the Mountain Bikers Foundation to defend the interests of mountain bikers.

 Just one year later, in 2009, it presented its "Green Brigades" as well as a jersey with the support of VTT Mag!